SMS Marketing: An Intro to Marketing with Text Messages

 If your SMS use case is really niche, or you want to be completely hands-on with your SMS marketing, you can always adventure out to build your own campaign using a technology like Twilio.
 As you’re doing this, keep in mind that while building your system gives you the ultimate flexibility, it also puts the onus of compliance completely on the user (you).

-4. Calling in an expert + using an agency to kick off SMS marketing.
+4. Calling in an expert or using an agency to kick off SMS marketing.

 Setting up your first SMS marketing program